jdmonin/JSettlers2/README.txt

 	 public | users       | table | socuser

 For sqlite:
-Copy jsettlers-tables.sql to the same directory as JSettlersServer.jar and sqlite-jdbc-3.7.2.jar and run this command (sqlite jar filename may vary, update the jsettlers.db.jar parameter to match it):
+Copy jsettlers-tables-sqlite.sql to the same directory as JSettlersServer.jar and sqlite-jdbc-3.7.2.jar and run this command (sqlite jar filename may vary, update the jsettlers.db.jar parameter to match it):
-  $ java -jar JSettlersServer.jar -Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar  -Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite  -Djsettlers.db.script.setup=jsettlers-tables.sql
+  $ java -jar JSettlersServer.jar -Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar  -Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite  -Djsettlers.db.script.setup=jsettlers-tables-sqlite.sql
 You should see this message:
 	DB setup script was successful.
 Exiting now.
 This will create a jsettlers.sqlite file containing the empty tables.